-Alfred Hitchcock was born 13 August 1899, and died 29 April 1980.
+Alfred Hitchcock was born on 13 August 1899 and died on 29 April 1980.

 Alfred Hitchcock Quotes